kubeflow/kfp-tekton/guides/advanced_user_guide.md

 ![condition-dependency](/images/condition-dependency.png)

-In this case, the Argo workflow task C will always execution after the condition A,B blocks are done despite task A1 and B1 are skipped.
-Whereas the Tekton workflow task C only executes if task A1 and B1 are completed and not executes Task C if task A1 and B1 are failed or skipped.
+In this case, the Argo workflow task C will always execute after the condition A,B blocks are done even if task A1 and B1 are skipped.
+Whereas the Tekton workflow task C only executes if task A1 and B1 are completed and will not execute Task C if task A1 and B1 are failed or skipped.
 So Tekton gives a closer representation of the DSL workflow behavior without using any sub-dag/sub-pipeline.

 ### Custom Task Limitations
-Currently, custom tasks don't support timeout, retries, and any Kubernetes pod spec because these fields are not supported by the [Tekton community](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#limitations) and custom tasks may not need any pod to run their workloads.
-Therefore, there will not be any log, pod reference, and event for custom tasks in the KFP-Tekton API.
+Currently, custom tasks don't support timeout, retries, or any Kubernetes pod spec because these fields are not supported by the [Tekton community](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#limitations) and custom tasks may not need any pod to run their workloads.
+Therefore, there will not be any logs, pod references, or events for custom tasks in the KFP-Tekton API.